slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Dance with your hips.' -- Kevin Kelly*
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
-You are in a city, without knowing the language, manage to go to the hostel, meet people there.
-Make your way there.
-- Don’t play the government’s game.
-Instead, create a game that worked by my rules, a game I could win.
 - But you’re choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 -->